DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/dom-node-snapshots.md

 A *DOM node snapshot* is an object that represents the state of a particular document node server side.
 This node can be a DOM element, document, fragment, text or comment node.
 DOM node snapshots are returned by [selectors](selectors.md).

-This topic lists members exposed by DOM node snapshots.
+This topic lists API members exposed by DOM node snapshots.

+> Selectors and promises returned by them also expose this API.
+See [Snapshot API Shorthands](selectors.md#snapshot-api-shorthands).

 ## Members Common Across All Nodes